d4n3sh/thedaneshproject/content/posts/2007-09-02-ubuntu-month-of-screencasts.md

 ---
 [![headerlogo.png][1]][2]

-Ubuntu has chosen September to be it's &#8220;Month Of Screencasts&#8221; for this year.
+Ubuntu has chosen September to be it's "Month Of Screencasts" for this year.

 One full length screencast will be release everyday by the [ScreencastTeam][3] for the whole month.
 A wide range of topics will be covered but mainly focusing at improving the user experience for new Ubuntu users or those looking to get into Ubuntu.